apivideo/api.video-documentation/analytics/overview.md

 - Data does not carry over from the previous versions of Analytics, and unique viewer data starts only from `2024-08-14`.
 - `unique` viewers are only unique for a day.
 - Video re-plays using the dedicated re-play button in the player do not generate events.
+- On web, if a user watches a video, refreshes the browser tab, then plays the video again, a new event is generated.

 <Callout pad="2" type="success">
 api.video provides calculates the total number of plays through 2 dedicated endpoints: